Bath Bomb Presses

 - Use our Vented Drying Trays in conjuction with the Fizzy Foam for a space saving solution that can provide faster drying.

-- You can use a dehumidifer in a small room – remember to make sure your bath bombs don’t dry too fast.
+- You can use a dehumidifier in a small room – remember to make sure your bath bombs don’t dry too fast.

-- Not sure if you need a dehumidifer?
+- Not sure if you need a dehumidifier?
 Use a humidistat to read your room conditions and adjust from there.

 Use of Additives: The most compact, fine-textured, fizziest, most shippable Bath Bombs are just regular citric acid, baking soda, scent, some oil, and witch hazel.